joelparkerhenderson/wordbooks/pages/board-of-directors/index.md

 * Protecting shareholders' interests: The board represents the interests of shareholders and ensures that the company is being run in a way that maximizes shareholder value.

 The BOD typically meets several times a year, with additional meetings called as needed.
 Board members are expected to attend all meetings and actively participate in discussions and decision-making.
-They are also expected to maintain confidentiality about company information and to avoid conflicts of interest.